Dragon King: Dragon Kings of the Four Seas

-They appear in the classical novels like The Investiture of the Gods and Journey to the West, where each of them has a proper name, and they share the surname Ao (敖, meaning "playing" or "proud").
+They appear in the classical novels like The Investiture of the Gods and Journey to the West.
+In Ramayana Ocean King Varuna(Ao-Run) assists Rama to create the Ram-setu.

+In Fengshen Yanyi and Journey to the West where each of them has a proper name, and they share the surname Ao (敖, meaning "playing" or "proud").
+The origin of their family name, Ao (敖), however, remains unclear.
+The names of the Dragon Kings also vary according to the stories they are featured in.